Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Activation is the single most important stage for long-term retention.
 Users who activate are typically three to four times more likely to become paying, retained customers.

 And roughly 40% to 60% of signups never make it here.
-That’s a staggering amount of potential revenue evaporating before it ever materializes.
+That’s a staggering amount of potential revenue evaporating before it ever materialises.

-The behavioral triggers at this stage are about momentum and milestone completion.
-Did the user finish setup?
+The behavioural triggers at this stage are about momentum and milestone completion.
+Did the user finish setting up?
 Did they perform the action that your retention data says predicts long-term stickiness?

 Retention